Forging Communities - Information, Blogging and Notes From an Intimate One Day Symposium for Networking and Information

 Metal Rising: The Forming of the Metal Arts Guild, San Francisco, California, 1929-1964 presented by Jennifer Shaifer was followed by a conversation with Imogene Tex Gieling, merry renk, Florence Resnikov (each founding members of MAG).
 I wish we could have heard more of their entertaining stories.
 I loved looking at the vintage photos.

-FYI: There is an upcoming exhibition of jewelry by Margaret DePatta at the Oakland Museum titled, Space-Light-Structure: The Jewelry of Margaret de Patta which will travel extensively around the U.S.
+FYI: There was an exhibition of jewelry by Margaret DePatta at the Oakland Museum titled, Space-Light-Structure: The Jewelry of Margaret de Patta in 2012.
+You can see more of her work in the Oakland Museum collection.

-MAG founding member merry renk and Margaret de Patta also have work in an exhibition at the L.A.
+MAG founding member merry renk and Margaret de Patta also had work in an exhibition at the L.A.
 County Museum of Art titled, "California Design, 1930–1965: "Living in a Modern Way".
-I really want to see this show (collecting objects from the 1950's and 1960's are my passion).
+I really wanted to see this show (collecting objects from the 1950s and 1960s is my passion).

 What does Success Look Like in the Jewelry World? with Sarah Turner, Brigitte Martin, Lola Brooks, Sienna Patti.
 Each presentation covered the topic with a different style and original content.
 (More about this in another post.)
 I recommend that you take time to read Tara Brannigan's Tumblr post.
 Here are four quotes about success borrowed from Tumblr.

-“For me success also includes audience.
+“For me, success also includes the audience.
 I mean thinking partners, collaborators, people with skills that I do not have”

 “I’ve always thought of success as some distant destination that someone might eventually arrive at” ....“I have always been far more interested in the splendor of the journey itself”